NolanAguirre/Y.S.-Management/README.md

-rewrite of Website
-Website for Y.S.-Management, Townhouse rentals.
+rewrite of Website for Y.S.-Management, Townhouse rentals.